MODFLOW-USGS/modflow6/.build_rtd_docs/styleguide.md

   end subroutine
   ```
 #### Avoid `goto` statements.
+  >
   > `goto` statements are something from the past.
-If you want to reach certain code then put in in a procedure that you can call.
+They are usually used to reach code based on a condition.
+If you want to achieve the same consider using:
+  -  exit/continue in your loops, cases and if statements
+  -  splitting your code in subroutines
+  -  a loop
+  -  putting conditional code in if else statements
+  -  ...
 #### Don't use implicit dummy arguments or local variables.
   >
 #### Specify precision for logicals, integers and reals with the data types defined in `src/Utilities/kind.f90`.